hobincar/SA-LSTM/README.md

 # Performances

 I select a checkpoint which achieves the best CIDEr score on the validation set, and report the test scores of it.
 All experiments are run 5 times and averaged.
+For SqueezeNet [7], I met the memory issue because the size of feature vector is 86528.

 * MSVD